About

 A woman sitting on a chair in an art studio surrounded by paintings of flowers and plants.

 Stacey Gledhill is a New Zealand-born painter based in Oxford, UK.
-Working with modest, tactile materials - oils on wood, paper, canvas - her paintings traverse landscape, light, gardens, and the fleeting rhythms of daily life.
-Central to her work is a search for life’s quiet magic and the human longing for beauty and stillness.
-Beginning from observation, Gledhill often allows her paintings to shift into invention, guided by intuition, imagination and playful exploration.
+Working with modest, tactile materials - oils on wood, paper, canvas - her paintings inhabit landscape, light, gardens, and the quiet rhythms of daily life.
+Central to her work is noticing: beauty and stillness discovered through sustained attention.
+Beginning from observation, Gledhill often allows her paintings to shift into invention and willingness to follow where the looking leads.
+She came to painting because it was the place she felt most fully herself - and has never stopped believing that this quality of presence, in the maker and the viewer both, is what painting is ultimately for.

 “My practice is rooted in the understanding that, like poetry, painting is really just about paying attention.
 It is an act which invites slowness and presence.
 In each moment, I ask myself: Is there a painting here?”